 About the Company

-CNA is the eighth largest commercial insurer in the United States.
-CNA provides a broad range of standard and specialized property and casualty insurance products and services for businesses and professionals in the U.S., Canada, Europe and Asia, backed by 120 years of experience and more than $45 billion of assets.
-For more information about CNA, visit our website at www.cna.com.
-"CNA" is a service mark registered by CNA Financial Corporation with the United States Patent and Trademark Office.
-Certain CNA Financial Corporation subsidiaries use the "CNA" service mark in connection with insurance underwriting and claims activities.
+CNA is one of the largest U.S. commercial property and casualty insurance companies.
+CNA provides a broad range of standard and specialized property and casualty insurance products and services for businesses and professionals in the U.S., Canada and Europe, backed by more than 120 years of experience and approximately $45 billion of assets.
+For more information, please visit CNA at www.cna.com.

 Conference Call and Webcast/Presentation Information